The Project Team

 Gabriel is a designer and artist whose work focuses on environmental perception.
 He holds a B.A. in Cultural Anthropology from Yale University, where his research focused on environmental design.
 Gabriel also studied cultural anthropology at Goldsmiths College, University of London and received a master’s degree from ITP (NYU Tisch).
 Gabriel teaches courses on digital imaging at NYU Engineering's Integrated Digital Media Program.

-Dana Karwas is a media artist and educator working in video installation, architecture, digital preservation, live data visualization, and experimental film.
-Dana is an Instructor of Integrated Digital Media at NYU.
+Dana Karwas is a media artist and Instructor of Integrated Digital Media at NYU.
 She teaches courses in Interactive Performance Art, Interaction Design, and Project Development for Interactive Media.
-Dana serves as a creative advisor for Maya Lin’s fifth and final memorial, What is Missing?.
-Dana holds a Bachelor of Architecture from the School of Architecture, Design, and Planning at the University of Kansas.
-She has a Masters from The Interactive Telecommunications Program (ITP) at NYU’s Tisch School of the Arts, with a focus on integrating media into architectural spaces.
+Dana holds a Bachelor of Architecture from the School of Architecture, Design, and Planning at the University of Kansas, and has a Masters from The Interactive Telecommunications Program (ITP) at NYU’s Tisch School of the Arts, with a focus on integrating media into architectural spaces.

-Charles Camarda is an American engineer and NASA astronaut who flew his first mission into space on board the Space Shuttle mission STS-114.
-Charles is helping The Satellite team connect with scientists and astronauts in the space community.
-Full astronaut bio from NASA.
+Charles is an aerospace engineer and a NASA astronaut who flew his first mission to space on board the Space Shuttle mission STS-114.
+He is currently the Sr. Advisor for Innovation at NASA's Office of Chief Engineer.